 The reality of homophobic attacks and how to rebuild your queer confidence

-At least 2-in-5 people who responded to the National LGBT Survey, which was published in 2019, said they had been either verbally or physically attacked because of their sexuality or gender identity.
+According to the most recent National LGBT Survey in the UK, at least 2-in-5 people have been either verbally or physically attacked because of their sexuality or gender identity.

 Irrespective of the nature of an attack, the trauma that’s caused can have life-long consequences for LGBTQ people.